What is an Eye Exam?

 - Tonometry: By this procedure, an eye doctor knows the pressure within your eyeball helping him to diagnose glaucoma, wherein intraocular pressures are extremely high.

-- Visual acuity: Defects in near vision, distant vision, colour vision, and assessment for the need of corrective lenses such as contact lenses, glasses or surgery.
+- Visual acuity: Defects in near vision, distant vision, colour vision, and assessment for the need of punitive lenses such as contact lenses, glasses or surgery.
 It can detect near-sightedness, far-sightedness, presbyopia, amblyopia and colour vision.

-- Visual fields: Visual fields are analysed by asking you to look into an instrument and identify location and type of objects on a screen.
+- Visual fields: Visual fields are analysed by asking you to look into an device and identify location and type of objects on a screen.
 This helps detect some blind spots in the retina and your visual field integrity.

 - Specialized tests include keratometry, gonioscopy, ocular imaging, ocular computed tomography among various others.